 In order for the Board of Directors to be able to perform its managerial and strategic tasks and at the same time act as a good sounding board to the Executive Management, the following skills are deemed particularly relevant: insight into shipping (specifically dry cargo and tankers), general management, strategic development, risk management, investment, finance/accounting as well as international experience.
 The Board of Directors is considered to possess these skills.

 The Board of Directors has set target figures for the share of the underrepresented gender of the Board of Directors and formulated a policy to increase the share of the underrepresented gender on the other management levels.
 The target for the share of shareholder-elected women on the Board of Directors is to have 2 out of 6 shareholder-elected female board members by 2020, and the target has been met.
 The nomination committee has the target figure in mind when considering potential candidates for the Board of Directors.
-Read more in NORDEN's policy on gender diversity.
+Read more in NORDEN´s Diversity, Equity and Inclusion Policy.

 After the annual general meeting 2020, the Board of Directors appointed Klaus Nyborg as Chairman and Johanne Riegels Østergård as Vice Chairman.